Tutorials

 Setting up translation files

-We’ll store our translations in JSON files, one per language.
+We’ll translate JSON files, storing one per language.
 Inside your project, create a locales folder:

 mkdir -p locales/en locales/fr